GoyaChampuru/hello-world/README.md

 After slicing the goya, you can soak it in salt water for a few minutes to mellow the bitterness.

-Eat GoyaChanpuru and be healthy!
+Eat GoyaChampuru and be healthy!